plantae-tecnologies/inkpresser/readme.md

 # 🖨️ InkPresser

-A Node.js library for handling printers and print jobs, with easy integration across modern Node.js and Electron versions.
+InkPresser is a library for managing printers and handling print jobs.
+It provides integration with Node.js and Electron applications, supporting multiple operating systems and compatible with a wide range of Node.js and Electron versions.

 ## 🚀 Installation

-InkPresser uses `node-gyp` for building native bindings during installation.
+We use `node-gyp` for building native bindings during installation.
 Ensure your environment has the necessary dependencies, such as Python and a compatible C++ compiler (e.g., GCC on Linux, Build Tools for Visual Studio on Windows).

+For detailed instructions, refer to the [node-gyp documentation](https://github.com/nodejs/node-gyp).

 ```bash
 npm install @plantae-tech/inkpresser